Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels

 The equilibrium $x_{\mathrm{eq}}$ is defined as a steady-state operating point satisfying $f(x_{\mathrm{eq}})=0$.
 It is obtained by solving a small set of algebraic equations arising from setting all time derivatives in the swing--governor--exciter model to zero.
 This computation is inexpensive and performed once per parameter setting.
 Linearizing the dynamics at $x_{\mathrm{eq}}$ yields a first-order Taylor approximation of the vector field, which is valid for small deviations from equilibrium.
 In power-systems terminology this regime is known as \emph{small-signal dynamics}, as it characterizes the response of the system to small perturbations around a nominal operating point.
 For readers outside power systems, this corresponds to the standard local linearization of a nonlinear dynamical system.

 The linearized flow targets therefore encode correct local modes, damping, and stiffness structure near $x_{\mathrm{eq}}$, but are not intended to be globally accurate.
 The tangent-matching term complements this by enforcing that the learned flow map leaves each initial condition with the correct physical derivative, i.e., that $\dot{\hat{x}}(0)=f(x_0)$.
-Together, these guides shape the early optimization landscape and bias the parameters toward a favorable basin of attraction.
+Together, these guides shape the early optimization landscape and bias the parameters toward a favorable regime.

 Both auxiliary losses are multiplied by time-varying weights that are smoothly annealed to zero over Stage~1.
 Consequently, by the end of Stage~1 the model is trained using only the physics loss, and Stage~2 continues optimization from this physics-consistent but well-conditioned initialization.